gc10a/flowmetrics-powerflow/README.md

 )

 # Stage 3: Report insights to GitHub Issue
-# The `WebhookDestination` sends the extracted code snippets as a
-# formatted JSON comment to the specified GitHub Issue.
+# The `Destination` sends the code snippets as a formatted JSON comment to the specified GitHub Issue.
 pipeline.add_stage(
-    WebhookDestination(
+    Destination(
         url=GITHUB_ISSUE_COMMENT_URL,
-        method="POST",
-        headers={
+        method="POST", #if you are unable to use POST in your environment, manually create a comment in the GitHub issue for processing headers={
             "Authorization": f"token {GITHUB_TOKEN}",
             "Content-Type": "application/json"